An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs: Effective community structure and susceptible--infected--recovered dynamics on networks with ring-lattice communities

 \subsection{An example of Salath\'e and Jones \cite{salathe2010}}

+Salath\'e and Jones \cite{salathe2010} explored the effect of {differences} in community structure on the outbreak duration, final size, and outbreak peak in simulations of an SIR model on networks.
+In our work, we consider a modified version of one of the examples in \cite{salathe2010}. {Salath\'{e} and Jones rewired edges to consider networks with different community structures, and they thereby examined how community structure impacts various aspects of disease outbreaks.
+Inspired by their exploration, we examine different node-absorption rates (instead of rewiring edges) to consider different community structures, and} {we simulate disease dynamics on the resulting networks. {One of the findings of Salath\'{e} and Jones is that outbreak duration depends non-monotonically on {how modular the network is.}}} We examine whether there is a similar relationship between outbreak duration and the {community structure} that we detect with our adaptation of InfoMap{.}

-Salath\'e and Jones \cite{salathe2010} explored the effect of changes in community structure on a disease's outbreak duration, final size, and outbreak peak in simulations of a susceptible--infected--recovered (SIR) model of disease spread on the network.
-They considered a network that consists of Watts--Strogatz (WS) small-world graphs \cite{smallworld-scholarpedia} that are connected to each other by ``community bridges'' through edges that are assigned uniformly at random from all possible node pairs.
-They then rewired the community bridges, one at a time, into edges within communities in the following manner.
-First, they selected a community bridge $\{i_1,i_2\}$ uniformly at random from all of the community bridges and removed it from the set of edges.
-They then picked $i_{k}$ uniformly at random from $\{i_1,i_2\}$.
-Finally, they selected a node $i_3 \neq i_k$ uniformly at random from the WS small-world subgraph that is associated with $i_k$ and added $\{i_k,i_3\}$ to the set of edges.
-They ran SIR simulations on their network after each rewiring step (for specified time-independent contact rates and specified time-independent node-absorption rates) and recorded the means of the outbreak durations, final sizes, and outbreak peaks in these simulations.
+{We begin by describing the example of Salath\'e and Jones{.} Each stage $s$ {of their example} has an associated network $G^{\mathrm{WS}}_s$ and SIR simulations on that network.} In stage $s = 1$, Salath\'e and Jones~\cite{salathe2010} considered a network $G^{\mathrm{WS}}_1$ that consists of Watts--Strogatz (WS) small-world graphs \cite{smallworld-scholarpedia}, which yield ``planted communities'' that are connected to each other by ``community bridges'' through edges that are assigned uniformly at random from all possible node pairs. {The set of nodes is {the same} in all stages, but {Salath\'e and Jones rewire the set of edges in each stage.} In stage $s + 1$, Salath\'e and Jones rewired one community bridge of $G^{\mathrm{WS}}_s$ (which is known from stage $s$) into one edge within a planted community in the following manner.
+First, they selected a community bridge $\{i_1,i_2\}$ uniformly at random from all of the community bridges of $G^{\mathrm{WS}}_s$.
+They then selected a node $i_{k}$ uniformly at random from $\{i_1,i_2\}$ and selected a node $i_3 \neq i_k$ uniformly at random from the planted community of $i_k$.
+Finally, they obtained the set of edges of $G^{\mathrm{WS}}_{s + 1}$ by removing $\{i_1,i_2\}$ from the union of the edge $\{i_k,i_3\}$ and the set of edges of $G^{\mathrm{WS}}_s$.
+At each stage $s$, they simulated an SIR process on $G^{\mathrm{WS}}_s$ and recorded the means of the outbreak durations, final sizes, and outbreak peaks. {In all stages, they considered the same time-independent {transmission and recovery intensities} in their SIR simulations.}